platformsh/platformsh-docs/docs/src/create-apps/workers.md

             database: 'mysqldb:mysql'
 ```

-In both cases, there will be two worker instances named `queue` and `mail`.
+In both cases, there are two worker instances named `queue` and `mail`.
-Both will have access to a MySQL/MariaDB service defined in `services.yaml` named `mysqldb` through the `database` relationship.
+Both have access to a MySQL/MariaDB service defined in `services.yaml` named `mysqldb` through the `database` relationship.
-Both will also have their own separate, independent local disk mount at `/app/test` with 256 MB of allowed space.
+Both also have their own separate, independent local disk mount at `/app/test` with 256 MB of allowed space.

 ## Customizing a worker

 The most common properties to set in a worker to override the top-level settings are `size` and `variables`.
-`size` lets you allocate fewer resources to a container that will be running only a single background process
+`size` lets you allocate fewer resources to a container that is running only a single background process
-(unlike the web site which will be handling many requests at once),
+(unlike the web site which is handling many requests at once),
 while `variables` lets you instruct the application to run differently as a worker than as a web site.

 For example, consider this `.platform.app.yaml`: